Published on July 9, 2021

 }

-A content delivery network (CDN) is a piece of software used to deliver your content globally across any region of the world using a global network of proxy servers.
-They’re often used by websites with a global audience to deliver web content at the same speed and performance level.
-Cloudflare is one of the most popular CDN services, and the one which you’re most likely to configure with Prerender.
+A content delivery network (CDN) is software used to deliver your content globally using a global network of proxy servers.
+Websites with a global audience often use them to deliver web content at the same speed and performance level.
+Cloudflare is one of the most popular CDN services in the market.

-The installation process using the CDN/Cloudflare method is fairly straightforward, and you can find it here.
-This method makes the assumption that you already have Cloudflare installed on your website and have access to its dashboard.
+The installation process using the CDN (Cloudflare) method is fairly straightforward, as you can find it here.

-If your website has a CDN, then it is highly recommended that you use this method.
-Otherwise, the additional caching layer.
+If your website has a CDN, it is highly recommended that you use this method.
+Otherwise, you need to add a caching layer.

 1. Select your website in Cloudflare: